Nihil-1/FF8ModdingWiki/FF8/faq.md

 Also, some MCINDUS mods have been already ported to FFNx (cf list above), and an installer for FFNx exist (https://discord.com/channels/318179907098116106/1277618050065104998/1277621238193328262)

 ## Will FFNx/JunctionVIII be compatible with remaster ?
+Short answer: Not soon
+Long answer: We hope it will happen but it is really complex to do so it totally depend on the workload done on it and luck.